brainstormforce/wp-spectra/readme.txt

 == Changelog ==
 = x.x.x =
 * Fix: Global - Resolved an issue wherein the Astra customizer typography settings would not appear as expected.
+* Fix: Global - Resolved an issue wherein the template styles for the front-page and single-post templates would not load as intended in FSE themes.

 = 2.10.4 - TUESDAY, 12th DECEMBER 2023 =
 * Security Fix: Hardened the security of the plugin.
 Props: Wordfence.